Relution Shield (Add-on)

 Installation

-1. Run apt update
+1. Run sudo apt update && upgrade

-2. Install Docker including docker compose: https://docs.docker.com/engine/install/ubuntu/
+2. Install Docker including docker compose: https://docs.docker.com/engine/install/ubuntu/ (Do not install via snap)

-3. Create install directory and compliance directory mkdir -p /opt/relution-shield/compliance
+3. Create install directory and compliance directory

 4. Create environment file /opt/relution-shield/.env (make sure to replace <%Relution Host%>)